30309

 PULSE is the first licensed private medical practice in Asia to prescribe and provide PrEP since 2015.

-Buying medication over the internet or from the pharmacy is bad idea unless you can be sure that the supplier is legitimate or unless you buy from our online pharmacy.
-Otherwise there is a risk that you may be given pills that do not work or which cause you harm.
-And if side effects or complications happen, those supplier will not be able to and will not take care of you.
+Buying medication over the internet or from the pharmacy is a bad idea unless you can be sure that the supplier is legitimate or unless you buy from our online pharmacy.
+Otherwise, there is a risk that you may be given pills that do not work or that cause you harm.
+And if side effects or complications happen, those suppliers will not be able to and will not take care of you.
 It is also important that anyone being prescribed PrEP has medical supervision for this to happen.
 Because continuous care is important as long as you're taking PrEP,

 I have my prescription and I want to order now, TAKE ME THERE !